FriendsOfSymfony/FOSHttpCache/doc/varnish-configuration.rst

 Debugging
 ~~~~~~~~~

 Configure your Varnish to set a custom header (`X-Cache`) that shows whether a
 cache hit or miss occurred.
 This header will only be set if your application
-sends an `X-Cache-Debug` header.
+sends an `X-Cache-Debug` header:

 .. configuration-block::